Menu

 The orchestra is made up of 5 sections (see members info button on this site for a list of current members)

-Strings – Violin, Viola, Cello, Double Bass
+Strings – Violin, Viola, Cello, Double Bass, Harp, guitar (and bass guitar)

-Brass – Trumpet, Trombone, French Horn, Tuba
+Brass – Trumpet, Trombone, French Horn, Euphonium, Tuba

-Tuned Percussion – Timpani, Piano, Glockenspiel etc.
+Tuned Percussion – Timpani, Piano, Xylophone, Glockenspiel etc.

-Untuned Percussion – Drums, Cymbals etc.
+Untuned Percussion – Drums, Cymbals, triangles, tambourines etc.

 The Conductor